PencilPushr/CE301/README.md

 2. Code is compiled via compiler (Black box) and generates an appropriate executable.
 3. The sections (main hex/assembly) are extracted from the .exe.
 4. Are then parsed and loaded into the emulator appropriately.
 5. Emulator deciphers the symbols/hex and disassembles the hex back into assembly.
+(Shown via the emulator (above) and IDA pro 7.5 (below))
 <br/><br/>
 ![alt text](https://github.com/PencilPushr/CE301/blob/main/openday.png?raw=true)
 <br/><br/>
-The user to compare and measure against another program the contents of sections, length of asm instructions.
+The user can compare and measure against another program the contents of sections, length of asm instructions.
 The emulator also allows for single stepping to view execution process.